Friday, January 13, 2012

 1/2 cup shredded mozzerella cheese

-Preheat your oven to 350 degrees, and grease your bundt pan.
+Preheat your oven to 350 degrees, and lightly grease your bundt pan.
 Set aside.

 Open your biscuit dough and cut each biscuit into four pieces (you may cut smaller pieces if you wish, mine were just a bit more than "bite size").
 Set these on a plate, and prepare your other ingredients.

 Once you have everything ready, dip your biscuit pieces into your butter (or garlic butter) and start to layer your monkey bread into your greased pan.
 Since the bottom will become the top, I generally start by layering in some pepperoni so it will look kinda nice when I turn the pan out.
 I'll be honest, I wasn't very particular in making this, just layer in each ingredient the way you see fit: some pepperoni, some biscuit pieces, some sauce and some cheese.
 Layer until you are out of stuff.
 If you want extra toppings in your bread, you can always flatten out your biscuit pieces, place some toppings in the center and fold them up before layering the biscuits in the pan!

 Put into the oven and bake at 350 degrees for 30-35 minutes, until your cheese and biscuits have reached your desired level of golden brown and delicious.
 If you use more sauce it might take a little longer (so you don't have soggy biscuits).